Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 #
 echo = `date` job $JOB_NAME done
 ```
-If you want to recover  Chloroplast or Mitochondrial genes, use their genomes as a reference.
+If you want to recover  Chloroplast or Mitochondrial genes, use `./reads_first.py' same as above, but organellar genomes as a reference.
 I used soybean Chloroplast genome (GenBank: **DQ317523**) as a reference.
 ### 4. Species tree reconstruction
 There are multiple programs to infer species trees from gene trees.
 For example, [ASTRAL](https://github.com/smirarab/ASTRAL) is one of the statistically consistent summary methods to get species tree from gene trees.
 Gene trees can be obtained by RAxML or FastTree. `-i` input file, each gene tree on a separate line in newick format.
 To run ASTRAL, you need to have Java.
 ```